Wizard Cards Update (2024-07-17)

 “Thousands of dollars and numerous hours are expended to provide inter-school competitions on sports such as football.
 These activities are limited to a few students and the activities are not carried into their adult lives.
 The Wizard card game has little cost, is available to all students and can be continued for a lifetime.
 It brings fellow students, family and friends together, cements relationships and is great fun.

-An interested teacher acting as a games coordinator could be appointed to arrange competitions among 4 or 5 test schools.
 The schools would be provided with Wizard games and support materials at no charge.
 Wizard Clubs at each school would compete as an extracurricular activity.
 Once a school has assembled a team of its best players, they would compete with the other schools to determine a regional champion.
 Eventually, the program would be expanded to all City of Toronto schools.”

-Including “Wizard” in after-school programs would be a massive step in the right direction.
 Once again, thanks to all those who enjoy playing Wizard and an extra big thank-you to all those who go above and beyond by helping out in a myriad of ways.

 Ken Fisher